 - Chrome-plated steel blade is strong and rust-resistant.

-You don’t have to spend a fortune on your pruning saw.
-Tabor Tools pruning saw is a budget-friendly option that doesn’t lack in quality.
+You don’t have to spend a fortune on your hand saw or buy a premium bow saw for cutting trees.
+Tabor Tools pruning hand saw is a budget-friendly option that doesn’t lack in quality.

 The 10-inch blade with differently angled teeth makes accurate cuts where the bow saw fails.
-You’ll be able to cut up to 4-inch thick oak and pine branches without breaking a sweat.
-The saw cuts on the pull stroke to make deep and accurate cuts.
+I was able to cut up to 4-inch thick oak and pine branches without breaking a sweat during my testing.
+The saw cuts on the pull stroke for accurate cuts, making it one of the best hand saws for cutting trees.

 The chrome-plated steel blade is strong and rust-resistant.
 The sheath included in the package will further protect the quality of the blade and you from any mishaps.